Fiona (album)

-Fiona is the first studio album by the American rock singer and actress Fiona, released in 1985 through Atlantic Records and reissued in 2004 through Wounded Bird Records.
+Fiona is the debut studio album by the American rock singer and actress Fiona, released on February 12, 1985 through Atlantic Records and reissued in 2004 through Wounded Bird Records.
 It reached #71 on that year's Billboard 200 chart and remained charted for a week, whilst its lone single "Talk to Me" reached #12 and #64 on Billboards Hot Mainstream Rock Tracks and Hot 100 charts respectively.